Crowdreviewing: Common Parties

 The crowd consists of a number of different parties which have various interests in regards to the outcome produced.

 Potential Customers

 A potential customer of a product or service would have an interest in viewing information on how a particular product or service stands in terms of subjective or objective quality before making a purchasing decision.
-Potential customers may also be interested in leaving feedback on a particular product or service to explain why they didn’t make their purchase.
+Potential customers may also be interested in leaving feedback on a particular product or service to explain why they did not make their purchase.

 Customers

 Customers of products and services are a primary party in the process of reviewing.
 Customers are closely connected to the process as they would have first-hand experience with a product and service.
 Their primary role would be detailing their experiences with the product or service.
-A customer’s interest in crowdreviewing would stem from an interest in showing their appreciation towards the quality of a product or service or in voicing their concerns or disappointment in a product or service.
+A customer's interest in crowdreviewing would stem from an interest in showing their appreciation towards the quality of a product or service or in voicing their concerns or disappointment in a product or service.